swiss-ai-center/documentation/docs/tutorials/create-a-service-to-rotate-an-image.md

 !!! tip

-    Start the Core engine as mentioned in the
-    [Getting started](../tutorials/getting-started.md) guide for this step.
+    Start the Core AI Engine as mentioned in the [Getting started](../tutorials/getting-started.md) guide for this step.

 === "Using docker"